pmitrik/Perceptron/README.md

 #### Code

 This code contains an example of how to setup and use the algorithm.
 It takes in some sequence patterns for binary values and outputs the inverse result, i.e. a 'zero' input would output a 'fifteen'.
 Only a handful of patterns are trained and once trained,  an untrained pattern is tested.
 The number of input and output neurons were purposely chosen to be different for this example.
+It may be compiled simply using this **<i>gcc example.c perceptron.c -o example.out</i>**.
+(Of course, warnings may be enabled.)

 #### Basic Perceptron Map